-The soundstage of these headphones is poor.
+The soundstage is poor.
 This is because creating an out-of-head and speaker-like soundstage is largely dependent on activating the resonances of the pinna (outer ear).
 The design of in-ears and earbuds is in such a way that fully bypasses the pinna and doesn't interact with it.
-Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods 2 Truly Wireless 2019, Google Pixel Buds Wireless, or the Bose SoundSport Free Truly Wireless.
+Also, because these headphones have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods (2nd generation) Truly Wireless, the Google Pixel Buds 2017 Wireless, or the Bose SoundSport Free Truly Wireless.

-The Raycon E50 have just under 4 hours of continuous playback with a single charge, which is slightly disappointing.
+The Raycon E50 have just under four hours of continuous playback with a single charge, which is slightly disappointing.
 Weirdly enough, the buds were still playing content when placing them in the case, so be sure to turn them off.
-You can also use any bud while the other is charging, and the case holds about 4 extra charges.
+You can also use any bud while the other is charging, and the case holds about four extra charges.